Cyber Insurance for Fiduciaries and Tax Advisors in Switzerland

 - Cyber fraud / BEC — coverage for manipulated payment instructions and business email compromise

-- Regulatory defence — legal costs for FDPIC proceedings and potential fines
+- Regulatory defence — legal costs for FDPIC proceedings; fines only where legally insurable and expressly covered

 - Credit monitoring — monitoring services for individuals whose personal data was exposed